Aquamation in Kingston and Napanee

 Innovative and Carbon Friendly

-Water-based Aquamation is a method of final disposition.
-Aquamation does in hours what nature does in months and years as part of nature’s course when a body is laid to rest.
+Water cremation, also known as aquamation, is a gentle method of final disposition.
+Aquamation does in hours what nature does in months and years when a body is laid to rest.
 Through a combination of water flow, temperature, and alkalinity, we accelerate nature’s process of tissue hydrolysis to return the body to its natural form.
-The end result is remains that go into an urn for family to take home, scatter, bury or place in keepsake jewelry.
+The end result is safe remains that go into an urn for a family to take home, scatter, bury, or place in keepsake jewellery.

-We find that many families are grateful to have a choice, and some prefer a process that does not use fire or flame.
-Many believe this to be a gentle option, and value the decreased carbon foot print it leaves.
+We find that many families are grateful to have a choice, and some prefer aquamation because it does not use fire or flame.
+Many consider it a gentle option and appreciate the reduced carbon footprint it leaves.
+Wartman Funeral Home is proud to provide aquamation in Kingston and Napanee, helping families across our communities choose a service that reflects their values.

-With Aquamation, an individual body is gently placed in a container that is then placed in a sterile stainless steel vessel.
-A combination of 95% water and 5% alkali (sodium and potassium hydroxide) are used, in the process of tissue hydrolysis.
-These alkalis are safe for the environment and are the same alkalis that are used in many common household products.
+With aquamation, an individual body is gently placed in a container that is then placed in a sterile stainless steel vessel.
+A combination of 95% water and 5% alkali (sodium and potassium hydroxide) are used in the process of tissue hydrolysis.
+These alkalis are safe for the environment and are the same type used in many common household products.

-Upon the completion of the process, the water is returned to the ecosystem via the normal wastewater treatment facility.
-The Aquamation process produces a completely sterile solution of amino acids, sugars, nutrients, salts, and soaps in a water solution.
-These are all by-products of natural decomposition.
+Upon completion, the water is returned safely to the ecosystem through the normal wastewater treatment facility.
+The process produces a completely sterile solution of amino acids, sugars, nutrients, salts, and soaps—by-products of natural decomposition.

 new_icons